MRC-SN/python_akira/README.md

 To interact with exchange user can use following clients:

-1) `HttpClient` -- to interact with http endpoints of exchange and smart contracts
+1) `AsyncApiHttpClient` -- to interact with http endpoints of exchange
+2) `AkiraExchangeClient` -- to interact with layer akira smart-contract
-2) `WsClient` -- to subscribe for various streams of exchange
+3) `WsClient` -- to subscribe for various websocket streams of layer akira
-3) `CLIClient` -- to interact with exchange in CLI-like fashion
+4) `CLIClient` -- to interact with exchange in CLI-like fashion
+5) `ERC20Client` -- to interact with erc20 contracts

 Executables folder contains runners for interaction with exchange: